Rajan-Metaliya/ns_intl_phone_input/README.md

 - **Country Selection Dropdown:** Users can choose the desired country code from a dropdown menu, making it easy to validate phone numbers for different regions.

-- **Comprehensive Validation:** The package supports validation for phone numbers from over 200 countries, ensuring accuracy and inclusivity.
+- **Comprehensive Validation:** The package supports validation for phone numbers from over 200 countries, ensuring accuracy and inclusively.

 - **Various Number Formats:** Users can input phone numbers in different formats, and the package adapts to validate them accordingly.
 This includes support for various masks and formats.

 - **Support for area codes of country:** The package provides support for area codes within countries.
 Users can input phone numbers with area codes, and the package takes this into consideration during validation.
 This feature enhances the package's flexibility and applicability to regions where area codes are an integral part of phone numbers.

 ## Getting Started